CATALOGUES

 The work problematizes the idea of making.
 It builds itself with the broken shard of a typical traditional ceramic vessel.
 It reveals visual information with the glamorization oozes out of the cracks of a broken Ottoman vase.
 The secret potential of the local history is expressed with today’s point of view, while the pieces come together to form a fragile whole again.

-Self-Conscious (2015) is a video work defines a threshold of the artist’ practice where past and present collides into each other to form an alternative construction for the future.
-46 seconds-long still video was shot in her new studio in Istanbul where she eventually settled in 2011.
+Self-Conscious is a video work that defines a threshold of the artist’ practice where past and present collide into each other to form an alternative construction for the future.
+43 seconds-long still video was shot in her new studio in Istanbul where she eventually settled in 2011.
 The work portrays a highly conscious precarious moment that seeks ways to relate the now and then.
 The artist sits on Daydreamer (2011), a fragile, one person ceramic table and a chair, placed in front of Cruise (2014), a ceramic life-size truck.
 She wears a dress from a site-specific installation Unforeseen Transformation (2011) with her hair decorated with fresh leaves from Gezi Park.
 While a Victorian wallpapers hang down and divide the place, various works and different patterns from east and west blends in and composes this quite personal diorama for the unglazed Ottoman vase that stands still on the edge of the table waiting for a shift to have a new form.

 Burçak Bingöl, in her sculpture named ‘Barbie Blues’, deals with a world order where nothing can be ideal.
 Here however, we are faced with a beauty that is idealized as the symbol of Western beauty.
 One half of Barbie’s body is covered in a depressive blue, making a reference to ‘the blues’.
 Barbie is quiet in her deep sadness.
 On a table as wide as her height, she broods over the future in her deep sadness, as if to make a reference to Rodin’s “The Thinker”.
 She fears a world where ideal beauty may disappear.
 With her mind all topsy-turvy with intercultural notions of beauty, she questions the meaning of existence.”*